jupyterhub/configurable-http-proxy/README.md

     --no-include-prefix              Don't include the routing prefix in proxied requests --insecure                       Disable SSL cert verification
-    --host-routing                   Use host routing (host as first level of path) --log-level <loglevel>           Log level (debug, info, warn, error)
+    --host-routing                   Use host routing (host as first level of path) --statsd-host <host>             Host to send statsd statistics to --statsd-port <port>             Port to send statsd statistics to --statsd-prefix <prefix>         Prefix to use for statsd statistics --log-level <loglevel>           Log level (debug, info, warn, error)
 ```

 ## REST API